BroftyHQ/brofty-core/README.md

    yarn start
    ```

-Once the server is running, visit [brofty.com](https://www.brofty.com) to use your local core server.
+Once the server is running, visit [brofty.com](https://www.brofty.com) to use your local brofty core server.